-The basic configuration page is used to define the basic wireless settings for the gateway such as the SSID and Wireless Security in use.
+The basic configuration page is used to define the basic wireless settings for the NTC-30WV such as the SSID and the type of wireless security in use.

-Figure 40 - Wireless Configuration - Basic Settings
+Figure 41 - Wireless Configuration - Basic Settings

 OPTION DEFINITION Radio On/Off WiFi is turned on by default.
-Changing this option to OFF will turn OFF the wireless functionality on the outdoor gateway and you will not be able to connect wirelessly.
-Country Select the country where the gateway is operating.
+Changing this option to OFF will turn OFF the wireless functionality on the NTC-30WV and you will not be able to connect wirelessly.
+Country Select the country where the router is operating.
 Network Mode Depending on the capability of your wireless device's wireless network card select the network mode to use.
 There are 5 available options.
-They are: 11 b/g mixed mode 11b only 11g only 11n only 11 b/g/n mixed mode If you are not sure which protocol to use the 11 b/g/n mixed mode is recommended.
-Frequency The frequency or wireless channel that the gateway is broadcasting with.
+They are: 1 b/g mixed mode 11b only 11g only 11n only 11 b/g/n mixed mode If you are not sure which protocol to use set this option to 11 b/g/n mixed mode.
+Frequency The frequency or wireless channel that the router is broadcasting with.
 Recommended channels are 1, 6 or 11.
-SSID The SSID (Service Set Identifier) or network name in use for the wireless network.
-Network Authentication The wireless security settings for the gateway.
+SSID The SSID (Service Set Identifier) aka network name in use for the wireless network.
+Network Authentication The wireless security settings for the router.
 Please see below for further details.
-WPA Pre-Shared Key The wireless password in use by the gateway.
+WPA Pre-Shared Key The wireless password in use by the router.
 WPA Group Rekey interval This is the time in seconds before a new key is generated.
 WPA Encryption The type of WPA encryption used with the wireless security settings.
 MAC Address The MAC Address of the Wireless Access Point.
 WDS Mode Set Wireless Distribution System (WDS) to enable or disable.

-Table 22 - Wireless Configuration - Basic Configuration Items
+Table 25 - Wireless Configuration - Basic Configuration Items

-Click 'Apply' to save any changes to the settings.
+Click 'Apply' to save the settings.